rr-wfm/MSBuild.Sdk.SqlProj/README.md

 > Note: For PackageReferences this SDK currently assumes that the `.dacpac` file has the same name as the package.
 If you plan to create a NuGet package out of your project (see [below](#packaging-support)) then make sure that `<TargetName>` matches the ID of your package.

+> Note: Ensure you **do not** change the `TargetFramework` element from `netstandard2.0` to anything else.
+Otherwise you will see errors like `The "CopyRefAssembly" task was not given a value for the required parameter "SourcePath"`.

 ## Editing the Project file
 The project file can have extension `.csproj` or `.fsproj`.